Sheihesinusslon/apps/README.md

 I have no educational background in this department,
 but I'm keepin up, using lectures as well as some great free web resources like Codeacademy, FreeCodeCamp, Stepik and Codewars.

-My finished courses are listed down bellow.
+My projects and finished courses are listed down bellow.

 ## My home projects